 - Have completed the educational component of the program

-- Are able to provide a copy of your completion certificate or a copy of your J-1 Visa if you participated with a different au pair organization
+- Are able to provide a copy of your completion certificate or a copy of your previous visa if you participated with a different au pair organisation

 - Have lived outside of the US for at least 2 years